Cold Therapy Pain Relief

 This medicine may interact with other drugs or health problems.

 Tell your doctor and pharmacist about all of your drugs (prescription or OTC, natural products, vitamins) and health problems.
-You must check to make sure that it is safe for you to take Cold Therapy Pain Relief with all of your drugs and health problems.
+You must check to make sure that it is safe for you to take Cold Therapy Pain Relief (menthol gel, liquid, and solution) with all of your drugs and health problems.
 Do not start, stop, or change the dose of any drug without checking with your doctor.

 What are some things I need to know or do while I take Cold Therapy Pain Relief?

 - This medicine may cause harm if swallowed.
-If Cold Therapy Pain Relief is swallowed, call a doctor or poison control center right away.
+If Cold Therapy Pain Relief (menthol gel, liquid, and solution) is swallowed, call a doctor or poison control center right away.

 - Avoid using a heating pad or other heating devices on the treated area.